 Pete is now regarded by many in the industry as the best long range snow forecaster in the country and the best part about that for snow lovers is that he doesn’t charge for his forecasts…”I could never charge someone for something I can’t guarantee.
 The weather is a fickle thing and I wouldn’t feel right knowing I took money off someone and then got the forecast wrong.
 I don’t need to make millions; it’s not why I do it.”

 “Snowatch is growing all the time and will continue to do so.
 There are a few ideas I have about the future direction of the site but can’t say too much at the moment.
-I will try to continue to build the equipment guide and I encourage any importers or reps to send in their product info as it’s also free to be in it.
 One thing I would like is to spend more time in the mountains.
 One week a year is not nearly enough but with the kids growing up fast, maybe soon that will become a reality.”